rabbah/nimbella-cli/doc/nim.md

 For autozipping to work in a project with no configuration, the following conditions must be met:

 *   At least one source file must have [a suffix from which the runtime type can be inferred](#nimbella-deployer-supported-runtimes-for-actions).
+*   No other source file can have a suffix implying a different runtime.
-*   All source files must be of the same type so they can use the same runtime.
+*   All source files must be compatible with the chosen runtime.
 *   Exactly one file must contain an identifiable `main` entry point, as required by the particular runtime selected.

 These conditions can be relaxed by using [project configuration](#adding-project-configuration).